How to Survive Travel to India as a Beginner, What to Eat & Drink, Women-Specific Tips, Scams to Avoid & Everything Else You Need to Know

 – Mariellen Ward, award-winning India travel blogger at Breathedreamgo.

 75) Indians drive on the left side of the road.
 Since the British influenced the first Indian cars they follow suit with driving on the left.
-Although, crazy driving often may lead to seeing people on the wrong side of the road.
+Although, crazy driving often may lead to seeing cars, motorbikes and people on the wrong side of the road.

 76) Ride a train at least once in your trip.
 Only travel in 2AC or first class and make sure you book your tickets early enough that they’re not sold out.
 Trains are the best way to travel long distances if you’re on a budget.
-Avoid the food they provide except if it’s packaged.
+Avoid the food they provide unless it’s been packaged.

 77) Air travel is the most luxurious by far.
 If you can afford it, the most comfortable and obviously fastest way to get around is by plane.
 My favorite website for booking domestic Indian flights and trains is Cleartrip.com.